 Blogging enchanted and exhilarated me from the first moment.
 I LOVE, love, love blogging.
 What’s NOT to like about instant publishing?
 I still can’t believe that I can write something or other, and publish it instantly.

 If we haven’t met, online or off, I’m pleased to virtually meet you. 🙂

 So, what can you expect to find on this blog?
 Essentially, you’ll get a kaleidoscopic view of writing for money in the new millennium.

-Freelance writing has changed unbelievably since I started my freelance career, around thirty years ago.
+Freelance writing has changed unbelievably since I started my freelance career, almost 40 years ago.
 Now, I can send an editor a email message and he receives it in minutes.
 In 1975, I had an IBM golfball typewriter, made copies with carbon paper, and sent my work to editors in the UK and USA via air mail.
 If I sent a letter to an editor, it could take a month or longer to get a response.
 I can still remember correcting proofs for my first novel and sending my editor a telegram with some last-minute changes.